djl997/laravel-search-query-builder/README.md

 ## Usage

 ### Basic search term
-The most basic call to the `search` method requires two arguments.
-The first argument is the array of column names.
-The second argument is the value to compare against the columns.
+The most basic call to the `search` method requires two arguments:
+1. an array of columns,
+2. the search value.

-For example, the following query retrieves users where the value of the `name` column or the value of the `bio` column is like "Cesar".
+For example, the following query retrieves users where the `name` column or the value of the `bio` column is _like_ "Cesar".

 ```php
 $search = 'Cesar';